+Temperature Rating Chemical Resistance

-Temperature RatingChemical ResistancePolyimide/Acrylic-200 C to 150 CFairPolyimide/Epoxy-200 C to 150 CGoodPolyester/Acrylic-40 C to 105 CFair
+Polyimide/Acrylic 100 C to 150 C Good

+Polyimide/Epoxy -150 C to 150 C Good

+Polyester/Acrylic -40 C to 105 C Fair

+TPI 155 C to 180 C Good

 Heat Sink Adhesives

 There are several adhesives that can be used to bond flexible heaters to a heat sink.
 FCT can use thermo-setting acrylic or epoxy film adhesives to bond the heaters for you and supply a turn-key assembly.
 Flexible heaters can also be supplied with a wide range of pressure sensitive adhesives with release paper backing so that you can install your heater yourself.
 It is very important to mount the heater such that there are no air pockets between the heater and the heat sink.
 Air pockets can reduce heat transfer and create hot spots.
 Air pockets between the heater and heat sink will cause localized hot spots which can result in premature heater failure.